Six weeks, 11 four-digit checks, and 20-plus industrial-sized garbage bags of debris later, all I want to do is spend time in my bedroom closet.

 What's wrong with this picture?

 In homes across America, the show-and-tell is just like mine.
 The late Victorian fireplace mantel scored at a salvage yard gets only a passing wave, but the built-in pantry is introduced with great fanfare.
 We marvel at the ingenious ways my contractor carved storage from an existing HVAC closet by constructing built-in shelves and sunk-in cabinets.
-Then I usher guests to the renovation's piece de resistance: The walk-in closet.
+Then I usher guests to the renovation's piece de resistance

 "Elfa!"
 I exclaim with Vanna White-like gestures, referring to the metal closet shelving system from The Container Store.
 It took $400 and six drywall anchors to transform the tall, rectangular box into a museum-worthy showplace for my shoes, slacks, blouses, jeans, yoga wear, and last year's knit shrugs — all within reach and in plain sight for fast outfit planning.